SP3269/posh-jwt/README.md

 JWT (JSON Web Tokens) implementation in PowerShell per [RFC7519](https://tools.ietf.org/html/rfc7519)

 Many modern APIs require crytographically signed JWT tokens.
-This module is to enable creating and verifying those from PowerShell, without using external libraries.
+This module is to enable creating and verifying those from PowerShell and the underlying .NET Framework, without using external libraries.

 ## Getting started